compuwill/gamer-labs/README.md

 ## Description

 This is a full stack MERN social media application designed for the user to connect with other users interested in the same games as them.
-This app alsouses the Steam API to grab a users formaion  intto showcase their steam profile as well.
+This app also uses the Steam API to grab a users information to showcase their steam profile as well.

 ## Screenshots
 ![homePage](https://user-images.githubusercontent.com/95259338/171450569-d73cce34-af4b-430d-b59b-8bf509973df3.PNG)